codahale/tinystat/README.md

 tinystat
 ========

-A Go library and command for evaluating whether two or more sets of measurements are statistically different.
+A Go library and CLI tool for evaluating whether two or more sets of measurements are statistically different.
 It does this by performing a *Welch's t-test* at a particular confidence level, making it suitable for small sets of measurements (e.g., multiple runs of a benchmark).
 It's inspired largely by FreeBSD's `ministat` (written by Poul-Henning Kamp).